LingbinBian/BCPD1.0/README.md

 6. The 3rd-level (group-level) analysis is run manually.
 For a specific contrast, open Feat by 'Feat &' or 'Feat_gui &' on MAC, load Design_3rd_level.fsf.
    Click the button, select cope images, and click paste in the opened window.
-   Then launch list_3l_inputdir.sh to create a list of directories and copy them to the opened window (you should modify the COPEs of interest in list_3l_inputdir.sh).
+   Then launch list_3l_inputdir.sh to create a list of directories and copy them to the opened window (copy: command c, paste: control y)
+   (you should modify the COPEs of interest in list_3l_inputdir.sh).

 7. Create a table via modifying the z-MAX table shown as in 'Shell_script_control/Imax_zstat1_std_coordinates.txt'